KeyofBlueS/kfrgb/README.md

 Option `--backcolor <r_value,g_value,b_value>` accept 3 comma separated values from 0 to 255.
 Use this option to set the background color in the supported mode (slide, wind).

+Option `--randomcolor` will set a random color in the supported mode (slide, wind, static, static_byledcolor, lightspeed, rain, firework).
+This option will take full priority over any color option.

 Option `--brightness <brightness_value>` accept 1 value from 0 to 100.
 Use this option to set the brightness in any mode.